 What motivated you to start your Youtube channel?

 Jordi always liked photography and videography.
-When we decided we would leave jobs and travel around the world, we had the idea of starting a blog, to leave some written memories and images, to share tips and experiences, and to inspire others just like many others inspired us.
+When we decided we would leave jobs and travel around the world, we had the idea of starting a blog, leaving some written memories and images, sharing tips and experiences, and inspiring others just like many others inspired us.
 Later we thought of sharing the videos we were taking on our trips and creating a series to show others how backpacking and housesitting really is.

 How did you find out about housesitting?

-We were looking for ways to reduce accommodation spending and among others like couchsurfing and volunteering we found some blogs talking about house sitting.
+We were looking for ways to reduce accommodation spending and among others like Couchsurfing and volunteering, we found some blogs talking about house sitting.
 We decided to give it a try, and three years later it has become one of the things that we love the most from our life.
+We mainly use some of the best house sitting sites in USA to find our pet sitting assignments

 Pros of House Sitting?